Ionio-io/Stable-diffusion-PyTorch/README.md

 ```

 Advanced Options <br>
---uncond_prompt: Specify an unconditional prompt for more abstract generations. <br>
+`--uncond_prompt`: Specify an unconditional prompt for more abstract generations. <br>
---strength: Control the influence of the conditional prompt on the generated image. <br>
+`--strength`: Control the influence of the conditional prompt on the generated image. <br>
---n_inference_steps: Specify the number of diffusion steps. <br>
+`--n_inference_steps`: Specify the number of diffusion steps. <br>
-Refer to pipeline.py for more details and options. <br>
+Refer to `pipeline.py` for more details and options. <br>

 ### Customization
 This implementation allows for easy customization and extension.
 You can modify the generation parameters, integrate new models, or experiment with different diffusion techniques by editing the corresponding Python scripts.

 ### Contributing
 Contributions to the Stable Diffusion PyTorch project are welcome!
-Please refer to CONTRIBUTING.md for guidelines on how to contribute.
+Please refer to `CONTRIBUTING.md` for guidelines on how to contribute.

 ### License
 This project is released under the MIT License.
 See LICENSE for more details.